 MA Theatre Lab

-Entry for September 2017 are now open.
+Applications for September 2017 entry are now closed.
 Please see the FAQ section for application deadlines.

 A unique course in the field of theatre and performance practice, this one-year MA course allows students with a strong, demonstrable background in performance to re-examine and broaden their skills in a truly experimental and highly collaborative framework.